Alejogb1/job-board/blog-data/c-dictionary-getvalueordefault-usage-examples.md

 **Where to learn more**

-Alright so if you want to really deep dive into dictionary behavior and optimization in .NET I would recommend:
+so if you want to really deep dive into dictionary behavior and optimization in .NET I would recommend:
 *   **"CLR via C#” by Jeffrey Richter** It is a deep dive into .NET framework itself.
 Everything from types to memory management is described in detail here.
 Understanding the internals of how dictionaries operate under the hood can help you write much more efficient and resilient code.

 *   **"Effective C#" by Bill Wagner** this book provides practical guidance on writing cleaner more performant and maintainable code in C#.
 It covers topics like working with collections and choosing the right data structures for the job which are crucial for mastering `GetValueOrDefault`.